 For the paranormal tourist, the Anderson Hotel is a nightmare come true.
 The annual Anderson Haunted Hotel is so scary that multiples of people couldn’t even bring themselves to leave the lobby.
 The haunted attraction gets raves from those who like a good scare.

 Bigfoot is, well, big around here.
 Since the early 1700’s, the nomadic and mysterious creature has been sighted in Anderson County.
 To this day, we rank top of the list of the most sightings in the region.
-The Frazier family were the first to identify the beast on their farm out on Wildcat Road and the lore goes that they even sold part of their property to avoid the manimal.
+The Frazier family were the first to identify the beast on their farm out on Wildcat Road and the lore goes that they even sold part of their property to avoid the “manimal”.
+Throughout the year, you can join Bigfoot hunters for late night expeditions to seek the beast yourself.
+Find those happenings on our event calendar.

 Seems a bit peculiar that most of the sightings have been around the distilleries which makes us wonder if our favorite Wildman doesn’t have a bit of a taste for the brown spirits, or maybe it’s the spotter who does.
-Either way, we celebrate the folklore at the annual Wildman Days Festival that happens in June.
-In the fall of 2024, we’ll be adding the Wildman Triathlon (9/21/2024) which will feature a Half and Olympic Distance Triathlon that will truly be a beast of a race.
+Either way, we celebrate the folklore — and our native spirits– at the annual Wildman Days Festival annually in June.